BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 LLMs are trained on massive amounts of data.
 The following training phases can be distinguished (see Fig. 6.19).

+{width=80%}
 ![Fig. 6.19: LLM training](images/LLM_training.png)

 1. **Self-Supervised learning**: In the first training phase, the model is exposed to vast amounts of unstructured data.
 Its task is to predict missing elements—like words or phrases—within that data.
-Through this predictive exercise, the model gradually develops an understanding of language structure and the nuances of the domain it’s trained on.
+Through this predictive exercise, the model gradually develops an "understanding" of language structure and the nuances of the domain it is trained on.
 This foundational stage focuses primarily on learning to anticipate and generate coherent text.
 2. **Supervised learning**: Building on the groundwork laid by self-supervised learning, the second phase—supervised learning—introduces explicit instruction-following.
 Here, the model is trained using labeled examples to respond accurately to specific prompts.
 This stage is pivotal in shaping the model’s ability to interact meaningfully with users, interpret their requests, and deliver relevant, helpful responses.
 It transforms the model from a passive generator into an active conversational partner.
 3. **Reinforcement learning**: The final phase tunes the model’s behavior by rewarding desirable outputs and penalizing undesirable ones.
 Unlike previous stages, it doesn’t rely on direct answers but instead evaluates the quality of the model’s responses.
 Human annotators assess outputs, identifying which ones are helpful, safe, or appropriate.
 These judgments are used to train a reward model, which guides the language model toward producing higher-quality, user-aligned responses.
 This phase is especially effective in minimizing harmful or offensive content and promoting thoughtful, accurate communication.